jbeard4/SCION/README.md

 ## sc.start() : `<String>`[]

-`sc.start` starts the SCION interpreter. `sc.start` should only be called once, and should be called before `sc.gen` is called for the first time.
+`sc.start` starts the SCION-CORE interpreter. `sc.start` should only be called once, and should be called before `sc.gen` is called for the first time.

 Returns a "basic configuration", which is an Array of strings representing the ids all of the basic states the interpreter is in after the call to `sc.start` completes.